developer-onizuka/rabbitMQ_KEDA_Csharp/README.md

 # 8. Write RabbitMQ's messages to MongoDB
-I already uploaded it on this repo.
+I already uploaded C# code on this repo.
 But, it is almost same as each step above. <br>
-If you are not familier with MongoDB, the see https://github.com/developer-onizuka/mvc_containers2.
+If you are not familier with MongoDB, the see also https://github.com/developer-onizuka/mvc_containers2. <br>
+C# is a very convenient object language to use MongoDB.

 # 8-1.
 Deploy the Function of rabbitmq-to-mongodb to AzureFunctions on Onprem-Kubernetes
 ```